 How Groundfloor Works: A Brief Overview

 Groundfloor is a first-of-its-kind investment platform for everyday investors that gives both accredited and non-accredited investors direct access to short-term, high yield returns backed by real estate.
 Our platform empowers investors like you to add fractional shares of private real estate investments into your investing portfolio on your terms, without having to go through a preexisting REIT or fund.
 We believe you should have the ultimate say in which projects to invest in and how much to invest in each project, meaning your portfolio can be completely tailored to your own unique financial situation and risk tolerance.
 Best of all, our low investment minimum of $10 per project makes it easy to try the platform out, while also giving you the chance to easily diversify your portfolio over as many (or as few) projects as you like.

 Once loans are funded, Groundfloor creates investment securities (Limited Recourse Obligations, or LROs) based on the loans and files them for qualification with the U.S. Securities & Exchange Commission (SEC).
 Investments are released on our platform for individual investors to invest in on a fractional basis, with as little as $10.
 Once the loan is repaid to Groundfloor, investors in the corresponding LRO receive principal and interest repayments, which they can withdraw at any time or reinvest into more LROs.

 For more information about our model and how we are different from other real estate investing companies, please refer to this blog post.
 Now, let’s get into how you get started as a Groundfloor investor.

 Getting Started: Linking Your Account And Your First Funds Transfer

-To get started investing, you must first link your Groundfloor Investor Account to your bank.
+To get started investing, you must first create an investor account and connect your bank account.
 Here is what the initial steps of this process looks like: